Naruto Uzumaki: Rivalry

-Early in the making of the series, Kishimoto had poor faith in the manga as he believes the series was lacking something to become popular.
-After being recommended by his editor to give the protagonist a rival, Kishimoto wrote Sasuke with influences from Takehiko Inoue's Slam Dunk manga which was famous for dealing with rivalries.
+Early in the making of the series, Kishimoto had poor faith in the manga as he believed the series was lacking something to become popular.
+After being recommended by his editor to give the protagonist a rival, Kishimoto wrote Sasuke with influences from Takehiko Inoue's Slam Dunk manga, which was famous for dealing with rivalries.
 When first introducing Sasuke, Kishimoto wrote him as a rival who never noticed Naruto.
 However, as the series continued, Naruto became strong enough to finally be recognized by Sasuke as a rival.
-He also intended for both of them to be brother-like due to the fact both characters suffered loneliness, something which made the readers relate to them as he noted through fan letters.
-By Part I's ending, the bond between Naruto and Sasuke was weakened as a result of their fight but still expected from the time when the Sasuke accepted Naruto as an equal.
+He also intended for both of them to be brother-like due to the fact that both characters suffered loneliness, something that made the readers relate to them, as he noted through fan letters.
+By Part I's ending, the bond between Naruto and Sasuke was weakened as a result of their fight but still expected from the time when Sasuke accepted Naruto as an equal.
 Kishimoto compared Sasuke and Naruto to the concept of yin and yang because of their notable differences.
 When one of the two progressed, Kishimoto made sure the other did too.
-During the climax of Part I, Naruto and Sasuke engage in a mortal fight which was directed by Atsushi Wakabayashi from Pierrot.
+During the climax of Part I, Naruto and Sasuke engage in a mortal fight, which was directed by Atsushi Wakabayashi from Pierrot.
 In an interview, the director claimed that the animation was based on a journey to Lake Mashu from Hokkaido to come up with new ideas.
 Wakabayashi aimed for the characters to move stilted based on storyboards he made, leading to entertaining sequences.
-When Naruto becomes berserker due to the Nine-Tailed Demon Fox's influence, Norio Matsumoto aimed to make Naruto behave like a beast with Wakabayashi aiming to make Naruto look like an equal to his rival.
-The staff was inspired by the 1970s series like the boxing series Ashita no Joe, most notably its lead character, Joe Yabuki, who was often seen as an underdog the audience rooted for.
+When Naruto became berserk due to the Nine-Tailed Demon Fox's influence, Norio Matsumoto aimed to make Naruto behave like a beast, with Wakabayashi aiming to make Naruto look like an equal to his rival.
+The staff was inspired by 1970s series, like the boxing series Ashita no Joe, most notably its lead character, Joe Yabuki, who was often seen as an underdog the audience rooted for.
 However, the team still worked carefully to make the two ninjas be equals without overpowering each other.